Project-META/.github/profile/README.md

 - `name`: Service name.
 - `icon`: URL of the service icon.
-- `alias`: Must be set to the rule set file name when the rule set file name is inconsistent with the name.
+- `alias`: Must be set to the rule set file name when inconsistent with the name.

 ### 3. **Locations**